WASHINGTON, June 14 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Friday, June 14th.
+Profile America — Monday, June 14th.
 This is Flag Day — marking the date in 1777 when John Adams proposed the stars and stripes as the official flag of the United States.
-By the War of 1812, the national flag had accumulated 15 stars and 15 red and white stripes.
-It was the sight of that flag still flying — o'er the ramparts of Fort McHenry in Baltimore — after an overnight bombardment that inspired Francis Scott Key to write a poem, which became the words of the national anthem.
-That flag is back on display at the Smithsonian Institution in Washington.
-Making flags, banners, and pennants, among other miscellaneous textile products, is a nearly $5 billion annual business in the U.S. You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+One of many ceremonies will be held at Fort McHenry in Baltimore.
+It was the sight of the flag still flying there after a battle with the British that inspired Francis Scott Key to write a poem, now the words of the national anthem.
+Flag Day events often center around reciting the Pledge of Allegiance, written by Francis Bellamy, and first recited in public in 1892 by schoolchildren at a Columbus Day ceremony.
+Making flags, banners, and pennants is a $5.5 billion annual business in the U.S. You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau